BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Fri Jan 06 2023
+La date actuelle est : Sat Jan 07 2023

 ## Quote

-"There are people who have money and people who are rich."
+"Technology… the knack of so arranging the world that we don't have to experience it."

-🤖 This README2.md is updated with cruelty, by Quavo ❤️
+🤖 This README2.md is updated with horror, by Quavo ❤️

-Last update: Fri Jan 06 2023
+Last update: Sat Jan 07 2023